flowtick/graphs/docs/creating-graphs.md

 A _graph_ consists of _nodes_ which represent some objects or values and _edges_ which express a relation between this objects.

-`graphs` has a default implementation of a graph with node values of type `String` which acts as the identifier of that node.
-Using this default implementation, you can instantly start creating simple graph instances:
+`graphs` has a default implementation of a graph that you can use with arbitrary node types.
+Using this default implementation, you can instantly start creating simple graphs:

 @@snip [SimpleGraphApp.scala](../examples/src/main/scala/SimpleGraphApp.scala)

-The default graph types also support weighted edges, which are edges carrying some kind of value like a distance between nodes.
-Numeric weights can be used in algorithms.
+Edges can also have values associated with them, for example a distance between nodes that represent locations.

+Numeric edge values can be used in algorithms like Dijkstras algorithm to find the shortest path between two nodes.

 @@snip [SimpleGraphApp.scala](../examples/src/main/scala/DijkstraApp.scala){ #cities }

 ## Core Types

-In `graphs` the base type for a graph is a trait with the type parameters for the node and the edge type:
+In `graphs` the core type is the graph type-class:

 @@snip [Graph.scala](../core/shared/src/main/scala/com/flowtick/graphs/Graph.scala){ #graph }

+You can see that is a type constructor with a higher-kinded type `G` for a graph type that has 3 _holes_ (type parameters) in it:
+`G[_, _, _]`  and a second higher-kinded type with 2 parameters: `ET[_, _]` which is the edge type.

+This allows to parametrize the graphs:

+* by the edge type which defines the relation between nodes
+* by the value type of the edges
+* by the value type of the node
+* by the value type of the graph (to allow carry it some meta information like a description or groups of nodes)

+The edge type is parametrized by the edge value type and the node value type.

+In the methods of the type-class you see how the type parameters are applied to the type constructors:
+`G[ET[V, N], N, M]` which can be read as
+*a graph with value M and edge type ET of edge values V connecting nodes of type N*.

 ## Custom Graph Types

-Creating a custom graph type is just a matter of extending the core trait `Edge` with custom implementations and an edge builder to create instances:
+Since the graph type itself is parametrized, you can just plug in your types.
+You only need to define how nodes can be identified:

 @@snip [CustomGraphApp.scala](../examples/src/main/scala/CustomGraphApp.scala){#custom_graph}

 ### Default Graph

-The default graph implementation shows a more complete example on how to define a simple node type and a bunch of builders for different edge types:
+If you want to change the graph type itself for some reason, you should look at the default graph implementation, which shows a complete example on how to implement the type class instances:

 @@snip [DefaultGraph.scala](../core/shared/src/main/scala/com/flowtick/graphs/defaults/package.scala)